dhruvix/Angular-tic-tac-toe/README.md

 Help with either of these would be much appreciated!

-PS: React is way better!
+PS: React is much better than angular!
 B-)